 Participants

-Ten participants (eight females) between the ages of eighteen and thirty-five were recruited for the study (M = 24.2, SD = 2.57).
+Ten participants (eight females) between the ages of eighteen and thirty-five were recruited for the study (age: M = 24.2, SD = 2.57).
 All participants were right-handed, native Hebrew speakers who have normal vision or corrected-to-normal vision.
 Only participants declaring that they have no neurological, attentional, or mental disorders, and are not taking psychiatric medicines, were included.
 All participants in this and subsequent experiments signed a consent form and were explained that they can stop the experiment at every point if they wished to do so.
 They were reimbursed with course credit or cash payment.
 This experiment – and all others reported here – was approved by the Tel Aviv University ethics committee.

 Stimuli